CodeGrade/orca/grading-vm/README.md

 $ python -m orca_grader.tests.stress_tests.burst_scenario
 ```

+### Checking Output

+To emulate sending the result of a grading job to a response URL, the worker module has a built-in _echo server_ provided by a basic Express API run in a docker container (this is included in the `docker-compose.yml` file).

+GETing the URL `http://localhost:9001/job-output` will yield which IDs can be queried for their results, and GETing the URL `http://localhost:9001/job-output/:id` will give the result of grading that specific job.

 ### Using Redis

 The grading vm, when run normally (e.g., as it would be in production), has the machine talk to a Redis DB, where it fetches grading jobs and processes them one at a time.